vmware/vic-product/docs/user_doc/vic_cloud_admin/add_project_registry.md

 **Result**

-The registry appears on the Global Registries page and you can access the images stored in that registry.
+The registry appears on the Project Registries page and you can access the images stored in that registry.